-A group of four independent international experts will be responsible for selecting users for transnational access of the AQUACOSM platforms.
+A group of independent international experts will be responsible for selecting users for transnational access of the AQUACOSM platforms.
 These scientists thus form the User Selection Panel (USP), which will elect its own chair and act independently of the AQUACOSM project management.
 Nevertheless, to limit the administrative burden on the USP, its members will be administratively supported by the Steering Committee in the TA-application selection process, as described under WP4.
 None of the USP members is affiliated with an institute based in a country involved in the AQUACOSM proposal.
 The members were selected based on competencies and experience in the field.

 - Elena Litchman is an aquatic ecologist and Professor at Kellogg Biological Station of Michigan State University in Michigan, USA.
 She has published extensively on phytoplankton community ecology, physiology and evolution, including climate change, harmful algal blooms and the importance of nutrient balances.
 Her research combines experiments at various scales, field observations, meta-analyses and mathematical models to understand how biotic and abiotic factors structure plankton communities and how they may re-organize under changing environmental conditions in the future.
 In addition to her research and teaching, she participates in various national (USA) and international panels and boards and is a widely sought-after member of working groups and speaker at conferences.